 The month of March had the most abortions (124) while February had the fewest (79).
 North Dakota’s report does not include the types of procedures used to perform abortions in the state, but this information was provided to CLI upon request.
 In 2021, 59 percent of the abortions were chemical in nature while 41 percent were suction curettage procedures.

-In 2018, a trigger law protecting unborn babies at all gestational ages except in the case of rape and incest reported to law enforcement, and when the mother’s life is in danger, was signed into law by Governor Doug Burgum.
+In 2007, a trigger law protecting unborn babies at all gestational ages except in the case of rape and incest reported to law enforcement, and when the mother’s life is in danger, was signed into law by Governor Doug Burgum.
 However, because Roe v.
 Wade was still legal precedent, the law did not go into effect.
 In 2019, North Dakota was able to limit abortions after 22 weeks of gestation.
 The United States Supreme Court overturned Roe v.
-Wade in June 2022, allowing the trigger law to go into effect in July 2022.
-However, in August 2022, a North Dakota district judge placed a preliminary injunction on the law as a result of a lawsuit brought by the lone abortion provider in the state, Red River Women’s Clinic in Fargo, ND.
+Wade in June 2022 and North Dakota’s 2007 trigger law was set to go into effect on July 28, 2022 but it was blocked a day before it was set to go into effect .
+It was blocked again on August 25, 2022, a North Dakota district judge placed another preliminary injunction on the law.
 When the Supreme Court issued its decision in Dobbs v.
 Jackson in June 2022, the Red River Women’s Clinic moved to neighboring Moorhead, Minnesota where abortion remains legal.
 It remains open in Minnesota only, even as its lawsuit in North Dakota is still ongoing.

 In 2016, CLI published an analysis of abortion reporting across the 50 states, New York City, and the District of Columbia, and North Dakota’s abortion reports tied for 19th best in the country.
 North Dakota could improve its reporting of data it already collects by including the types of procedures used to perform abortions in the state in the online annual report.
 Additionally, North Dakota could collect and report both data on complications caused by abortion and the reasons why women obtained an abortion.